-Lan Kwai Fong: Starters
+Lan Kwai Fong

 As the local saying goes, "Bankers drink in Lankers."
 Where else?
-Also known as LKF, the Fong, or as an expensive but ever so popular place to titillate the tastebuds, this is where trendy restaurants and chic bars unite in a bustling bonanza under a common theme: indulgence.
+Also known as LKF, the Fong, or as an expensive but popular place to titillate the tastebuds, this is where trendy restaurants and chic bars unite in a bustling bonanza under a common theme: indulgence.

 From Chinese, Thai, Indian, Mediterranean, German, American to even a dressed-up version of British cuisine, from the outrageously expensive to the moderately inexpensive, populated by glamorous starlets and grungy students, Lan Kwai Fong has it all.

 Weekend Wanchai warriors are spoiled for choice in this down-to-earth, rowdy part of town.
-Delaney's warms a warrior's heart with creamy real ales and wholesome Irish stews, and Dusk till Dawn allows the local Knights and Damsels to entertain an all-night vigil.
+Delaney's warms a warrior's heart with creamy real ales and wholesome Irish stews, and Dusk till Dawn allows the local knights and damsels to turn entertainment into an all-night vigil.

 Bars like the Devil's Advocate spring up regularly and chaotic nightclubs slither to the hypnotic twists and spins of the house DJ.
 Nevertheless, the history of Wanchai remains untouched by trends and passing fads, a story as established as the Old China Hand, where the saintly Suzie Wong dreamed away her future, or as timeless as the Bell Inn, run by the oldest bartenders in town.

 Wanchai: Hong Kong's past, present and future.
 For warriors only.

-Tsim Sha Tsui: Dessert
+Tsim Sha Tsui

 Try saying Tsim Sha Tsui after five glasses of house red.
 A hodgepodge of pubs and dives in the nethermost regions of Nathan Road caters to the whims, woes and wishes of the international drinker.
-From Britpubs such as the Stag's Head to wild Chinese bars like Chemical Suzy, beer is consumed in great quantities and with great gusto.
-Quieter evenings can be spent along Knutsford Terrace, but the adventurous will hit up the bars along Chatham Court.
+At Britpubs such as the Stag's Head, beer is consumed in great quantities and with great gusto.
+Quieter evenings can be spent along Knutsford Terrace, perhaps at Papa Razzi, but the adventurous will hit up the bars along Chatham Court.
 At over 100 years old, Inagiku has maintained its reputation as a destination for Japanese specialties.

-Cheese and Biscuits
+Cheese & Biscuits

 This is a saying often heard on the Mid-levels Escalator is, "If you wish to dine in Soho, don't come looking like a hobo."

 A quieter, more sophisticated landscape for eating and drinking, this area south of Hollywood Road deserves polished shoes, pressed trousers and freshly laundered dresses.
 To order a drink in a place like Club 1911, wearing jeans and sneakers would insult the Gods of Etiquette.
 Likewise, best manners are put to use over paella at La Comida.

 A place where sailors roll with a nautical gait, especially after a few beers.
 For the best taste of Hong Kong, check out Sorabol Korean Restaurant.
 We are talking international, global, comprehensive, all encompassing, diverse, wide-ranging, far-reaching and, most of all, spectacular food.

 If it can be slaughtered, you will find it at W's Entrecote.
 And anyone who has just made a mint on the NASDAQ should celebrate at Petrus or Cova Ristorante, two classy restaurants east of Central.

 Another local saying goes, "Eat, drink and be merry, for tomorrow you're on the morning flight home."

 Eating in Hong Kong is a taste sensation - it's one of the best places in the world to satisfy gastronomic urges.
 Where else can you dine on evening Harbour Cruises against a dramatic skyline?
 Or take a ferry out to one of the Outlying Islands and eat fresh seafood?
 Or order cocktails at sunset in rural Shek O or Sai Kung?
 Or breakfast on Victoria Peak watching the sun rise over Victoria Harbour?